DianaCPeterson/dog-liker-challenge/README.md

     <button>Like</button>
 </div>
 ```
-7. DELIVERABLE 2: Refactor the code so that each `Dog` now has it's own component that is imported to `App.js` and passed props in order to render it.
+7. **DELIVERABLE 2**: Refactor the code so that each `Dog` now has it's own component that is imported to `App.js` and passed props in order to render it.
 In addition to the server data, create a function `addLike` that will add a like to a particular dog (only locally, no persistence needed).

-7. DELIVERABLE 3: Update the event handler for the `select` dropdown so it now filters successfully between `All Dogs` and dogs with one or more likes or `Liked Dogs`.
+7. **DELIVERABLE 3**: Update the event handler for the `select` dropdown so it now filters successfully between `All Dogs` and dogs with one or more likes or `Liked Dogs`.
 If there are no dogs to show, instead of showing nothing show an `<h2>` with the phrase `No Dogs To Show ;(`.

-8. DELIVERABLE 4: Refactor your `addLike` function so that it now makes a `PATCH` request to `http://localhost:3004/dogs/:id` where the id is the ID of the dog you wish to change.
+8. **DELIVERABLE 4**: Refactor your `addLike` function so that it now makes a `PATCH` request to `http://localhost:3004/dogs/:id` where the id is the ID of the dog you wish to change.
 The body of the request (before JSON.stringify) should look like:
 ```JSON
     {"likes": "#NEW NUMBER OF LIKES HERE#"}
 ```